Hamidreza3252/Kidnapped-Vehicle/README.md

     |   particle_filter.cpp
     |   particle_filter.h
 ```

+## 4-2.
+The Key Funcions
+The key functionalities are included in `ParticleFilter` class, defined in `particle_filter.cpp` with the following member fucntions (please refer to the source code and the comments in the code for more details):

+- `ParticleFilter::init`: This function is defined to:
+  - 1. Set the number of particles.
+  - 2. Initialize all particles to the first position (based on estimates of x, y, theta and their uncertainties from GPS) and all weights to 1.0.

+  The number of particles is set to be 800 at least.
+Based on my exercises, a particle count between 800 and 1200 shoud be a good trade off between accuracy and performance.

+- `ParticleFilter::prediction`: This function predicts the state for the next time step using the process model.
+There are two ways to add random Gaussian noise to the particles' predicted states.
+In the first approach, we can define distributions with mean zero (0.0) and the specified standard deviations for each state.
+Then we will add this Gaussian noise to the previous particle states and then we will procees with the rest of the calculation (prediction process).
+In the second approach, we can first update the states using the previous states and then add random Gaussian noise to it, by setting the mean to the updated predicted state.
+For particle filter, it should not matter much which approach to take, but it seems that the first approach makes more sense from process or motion model point of view.
+Therefore, I chose the first approach to add random Gaussian noise to the particles' states.

+- `ParticleFilter::dataAssociation`: This method, which is called in `updateWeights` method, finds the predicted measurement that is closest to each observed measurement and assign the observed measurement to this particular landmark.
+This is done by setting the id of each predicted observations.

+- `ParticleFilter::updateWeights`: This method updates the weights of each particle using a mult-variate Gaussian distribution as follows:
+  -  Selecting the most possible map landmark observations: This step selets the landmark observations that need to be considered based on the the location of the best particle estimate from the previous state and the provided sensor range.
+  - Finding the predicted measurement that is closest to each observed measurement using `dataAssociation` method explained above.
+It should be noted that the observations are given in the vehicles coordinate system; However, the particles are located according to the MAP'S coordinate system.
+Therefore, I transformed between the two systems.
+  - Updating the weight of each particle through combining the probabilities of each observation for each particle.
+Based on the scales of the measurements and the particles' locations, I had to divide the components that goes in the `exp` function by `1.0e5` to avoid overflowing the numbers.

+- `ParticleFilter::resample`: This method is used to resample particles with replacement with probability proportional to their weight.

 ## 5. Inputs to the Particle Filter
 You can find the inputs to the particle filter in the `data` directory.